nk027/ineq_project/README.md

 1. Create a fork of this repository by clicking the *Fork* button in the top right
 2. Clone your forked repository with RStudio
-3. Add this repository as *upstream* by running: ´git remote add upstream https://github.com/nk027/ineq_project.git´
+3. Add this repository as *upstream* by running: `git remote add upstream https://github.com/nk027/ineq_project.git`
-4. Start
+4. Start off

 To update your fork with changes from this main repository run: `git pull upstream` or use GitHub's online interface for pull requests.